• Skip to main content

 3. Galip Dede Street

-It is easy to reach Istiklal Street from Galata Tower.
-When you take the Tower on your behind and follow Galip Dede Street on the northern direction, you will arrive at Tunnel Square.
-This is the beginning of Istiklal Street.
+Reaching Istiklal Street from Galata Tower is straightforward.
+With the tower behind you, simply follow Galip Dede Street uphill toward the north, and you will arrive at Tunnel Square, which marks the starting point of Istiklal Street.

-Along the Galip Dede Street, there are souvenir shops, hostels, cafes, painting workshops and musical instrument shops.
-At the corner where Galip Dede Street meets Istiklal Street, there is Galata Mevlevi House Museum.
+Galip Dede Street itself is lively and varied.
+Along the way, you will encounter souvenir shops, small cafés, hostels, art studios, and traditional musical instrument stores, reflecting the creative character of the area.
+At the corner where Galip Dede Street meets Istiklal Street stands the Galata Mevlevi House Museum.

 Galata Tower Entrance Fee 2025

-Galata Tower entrance fee is 30 Euros as of August 2025.
+Galata Tower entrance fee is 30 Euros in 2025.
 Museum Pass Istanbul is valid for entry.
-Information about ticket prices was last updated on August 9, 2025.
+Information about ticket prices was last updated on December 19, 2025.

-Tickets are sold with the guarantee of GetYourGuide, an international travel platform, and can be canceled up to 24 hours in advance for a full refund.
+Tickets and tours are provided by GetYourGuide and can be canceled up to 24 hours in advance for a full refund.

 Galata Tower Opening Hours 2025